bedekelly/monado/README.md

     return x, y
 ```

+This is somewhat inspired by [Guac](https://github.com/JadenGeller/Guac), although it works on any Python, not just older PyPy.

 Monads are just written using the `ABC` module and a mini-type-hierarchy
 created using inherited abstract methods.
 It's relatively sane code,
 *unlike* how the do-notation is implemented.